Dryer Fires: Common Causes and Prevention Tips

 Use the dryer as it is meant to be used, not abused.
 There are materials that are not to be dried in a clothes dryer.
 Look at the product labels and instructions for washing and drying.
 There are certain plastics, rubbers, and synthetic foam materials that should not be dried in the dryer.

 There have also been various fires reported where the person had overloaded the dryer with too much clothing or bedding materials.
-The overloaded dryer could not move air through the drum and caused it to overheat and begin to burn.
+The overloaded dryer could not move air through the drum and causing it to overheat and begin to burn.

-The last of the improper use is placing cotton towels contaminated with cooking oils in the dryer and leaving them.
+The last of improper use is placing cotton towels contaminated with cooking oils in the dryer and leaving them.
 Tests have been run where the contaminated cotton towels have been dried and left in a pile where they spontaneously combusted.
 Spontaneous combustion occurs when a flammable or combustible substance is slowly heated to its ignition point through oxidation and many substances begin to release heat as they oxidize.

 The process is sped up through heating in the dryer.
 Once the towels are removed and folded or placed in a pile, the heat has no way to escape, and the temperature will rise to a level high enough to ignite the oil and cause a fire in the towels or cloth.